bcronje/docs/docs/support/troubleshooting.md

 If Enclave appears to be connected to our SaaS services and other peers, but you can't get network traffic to cross the tunnel, please work through the following checklist to identify the problem.

-1. Check the Enclave network adapter is online using `ipconfig /all`.
+1. Check the Enclave network interface is online using `ipconfig /all`.

     Look for `Ethernet adapter Universe` in the list and check that `Media State` is not shown as `Media disconnected`.
 If it is, try running `enclave restart` and consider sharing local Enclave logs with [support@enclave.io](mailto:support@enclave. io) to help us investigate the problem.